LinlinCui-NOAA/MLGEFS/readme.md

 ```
 There are three subdirectories:
 `ens_weights/`: contains 31 model weights.
-`params/`: contains original graphcast model weight from Google DeepMind, which is used for initiallzing model.
+`params/`: contains original graphcast model weight from Google DeepMind, which is used for initializing model.
 `stats/`: contains statistic files.

 ### Generate IC from an individual ensemble member: